 Licensed Marriage and Family Therapists

 The Texas Department of State Health Services, Continuing Education Service is an approved provider (#466) by the Texas State Board of Examiners of Marriage and Family Therapists to offer continuing education contact hours to Licensed Marriage and Family Therapists.
 The Texas Department of State Health Services, Continuing Education Service has awarded 2.00 contact hour(s) for Licensed Marriage and Family Therapists.

 Licensed Professional Counselors

 Certified Community Health Worker

-The Texas Department of State Health Services, Promotor(a)/Community Health Worker Training and Certification Program has certified this course for 2.00 contact hour/s of continuing education for Certified Community Health Workers.
+The Texas Department of State Health Services, Promotor(a)/Community Health Worker Training and Certification Program has certified this course for 2.00 contact hour(s) of continuing education for Certified Community Health Workers and Community Health Worker Instructors.

 Certificate of Attendance

 The Texas Department of State Health Services, Continuing Education Service has designated 2.00 hour(s) for attendance.

 One of the requirements of continuing education is disclosure of the following information to the learner: